tosdanoye/fastapi-keycloak-jwt/README.md

-Securing FastAPI REST Services Using Keycloak IdP Authorization Services
+Securing FastAPI REST Services with JWT and Keycloak IdP
 ===================================================

-This guide demonstrates how to integrate REST services with Keycloak Identity and Access Management to provide stateless Authentication and Authorization Services.
+This guide provides example of integrating REST services with Keycloak Identity and Access Management to provide stateless Authentication and Authorization Services.

-Example for RestAPI project is provided for FastAPI

 Configuring the Keycloak Server
 -------------------